magicoli/multipass/readme.txt

 Donate link: https://magiiic.com/support/MultiServices+Plugin
 Tags: hotel, booking, multi-prestations, multi-services, woocommerce Requires at least: 3.0.1
-Tested up to: 6.0.1
+Tested up to: 6.0.2
 Stable tag: 0.1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Group WooCommerce orders that are related together into prestations, to handle them as a whole
+Group services from different sources (WooCommerce, OTA, booking engines...) and manage them as a whole.

 == Description ==

 Bring orders from several sources together and see them as a single provision of services.

-Particularly useful in lodging facilities, and if your business offers other kinds of services (meals, vehicule rentals, merchandising, local products...) that are not or poorly handled by the main booking engine.
+Particularly useful in lodging facilities, if your business offers other kinds of services (meals, vehicule rentals, merchandising, local products...) that are not or poorly handled by the main booking engine.

-This should also fit well for other kind of services, needing a more fluid approach than WooCommerce.
+This should also fit well for other kind of services, needing a more fluid approach than usual e-commerce solutions.

 = Use cases =

 * An order is created and paid upon reservation, but **additional services are usually added later** (e.g. once the service begins).
-* Your booking engine **can not handle the other services you provide**.
+* Your booking engine **can not handle the other kinds of service you provide**.
-* When customer book several rooms, so your booking engine create **separated orders**, one for each room.
+* When customer book several rooms, your booking engine create **separated orders**, one for each room, and you want to manage the full project.
 * You use an external booking engine, but you prefer to **collect payments on your website** (e.g. with WooCommerce)
 * You need to handle **partial payments**.
 * You need to **validate booking** when deposit threshold is reached.